25 Butterfly Spring Nails That Look Elegant and Fresh in 2026

 Conclusion

 The best butterfly spring nails are the ones that make you look twice to notice the detail.
-A tiny outlined wing on a french tip, a watercolor wash that suggests flight rather than defines it, a single pressed wing under gel that catches light like glass.
+A tiny outlined wing on a French tip, a watercolor wash that suggests flight rather than defines it, a single pressed wing under gel that catches light like glass.
 Start with one accent nail, choose a neutral base, and let the butterfly be the punctuation mark rather than the entire sentence.